mbursa/sim5/README.md

 ## Introduction

 SIM5 is a C library with a Python interface that contains a collection of routines for relativistic raytracing and radiation transfer in GR.
-It has a special focus on raytracing from accretin disks, tori, hot spots or any other 3D configuration of matter in Kerr geometry, but it can be used with any other metric as well.
+It has a special focus on raytracing from accretion disks, tori, hot spots or any other 3D configuration of matter in Kerr geometry, but it can be used with any other metric as well.
 It can handle both optically thick and thin sources as well as transport of polarization of the radiation and helps to calculate the propagation of light rays from the source to an observer through a curved spacetime.
 It supports parallelization and runs on GPUs.

 ## Features